-The colossal changes that the world has witnessed in 2020 are also redefining the new normal for KYC compliance.
+The colossal changes that the world witnessed since the beginning of the COVID-19 pandemic are also redefining the new normal for KYC compliance.

 The current status of KYC compliance is one characterised by crucial transitions in all its aspects.
-This transition – part of the overall digital transformation in financial services trend that has been dominating the industry for quite some time – has been sensibly accelerated by the 2020 pandemic.
+This transition – part of the overall digital transformation in financial services trend that has been dominating the industry for quite some time – was drastically accelerated by the 2020 pandemic.

 Historical delays in the digitisation of KYC compliance

 Historically, the compliance department has been one of the last functions within financial services firms to embrace digital transformation.
 A general reluctance to steer away from established processes caused the compliance function to remain an extremely manual and paper-based process for longer than other comparable functions within the business.
 Even when it involved a digital element, this was usually through a traditional system within an on-premise IT infrastructure that could only be accessed from the machines at the office.

 In fact, a 2019 study by Know Your Customer (see graphic below) revealed that 37% of surveyed compliance professionals still relied on a “fully manual” or “mostly manual” customer onboarding and KYC process, while 29% of respondents described their KYC procedures as “50% automated and 50% manual”.

 The role of regulations in accelerating change